 This is especially true for countries in Asia where understaffed hospitals have been upended by the rising number of COVID-19 cases.
 In the Philippines, some health workers are forced to work without protective gear, leading them to beg for some on social media.
 In Indonesia, hospitals were unprepared because the government kept information on the coronavirus secret up until early March.
 In India, the government intimidates and censors doctors who complain about the lack of proper personal protective equipment (PPE).

-To honour these health workers along with other frontline heroes, VICE asked readers to share photos of their loved ones who are currently fighting against the coronavirus.
+To honour these health workers, VICE asked readers to share photos of their loved ones who are currently fighting against the coronavirus.
 Below, they talk about the struggles these modern-day heroes face and send them words of encouragement.

 This is my best friend Gianne Abcede, a registered pharmacist at a private hospital in Metro Manila.
 We are both from Pampanga, a province in Central Luzon.
 She has been living alone in Manila for a few years now but it has been extra hard on her since the government announced the lockdown in March.
 She can’t see her family and friends and is now living in a facility inside the hospital together with her colleagues. — Dyan Bugay, Philippines

 This is my sister Tinoshini Silvakumer, a pharmacist based in Kuala Lumpur.
 She is on a daily marathon supporting the pharmacy in one of the city’s hospitals.
 I find her message in this photo inspiring.
 To my sister, you are an angel without wings.
 Thank you for your hard work and sacrifice.
 We want you to know that you are an amazing soul.
 I love you endlessly! — Gayatheri Silvakumer, Singapore.